PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 Predictive Stocking: Use your sales trend data to forecast Q1 and Q2 2026 demand.
 Ensure your top-performing SKUs are stocked 20% above historical levels to account for the current growth momentum.

 Monitor Order Velocity: If order volume continues to climb toward 100K+ per quarter, evaluate whether your current fulfillment process can handle the peak without increasing shipping delays.

+Actionable Strategic Insights
+Cross-Sell Opportunity: Since the Home category has the highest order volume (114K orders), there is a massive opportunity to cross-sell Electronics (high AOV) to these same customers.
+For example, targeting "Table" buyers with "Monitor" or "Laptop" promotions.

+Invest in High-Growth "Small Home" Appliances: The massive 2025 growth in Blenders (159%) and Coffee Makers (155%) suggests a trend toward kitchen lifestyle upgrades.
+Doubling down on marketing for these specific items could yield the highest ROI in the next quarter.

+AOV Stability: Notice that while Revenue and Orders are skyrocketing, AOV is flat.
+This confirms that your growth is entirely acquisition-led.
+To increase profitability, you should now focus on bundling (e.g., selling a "Kitchen Starter Pack" with a Microwave and Blender) to force the AOV upward.

+The visuals provide a comprehensive view of the conversion funnel and device-specific user behavior.
+Here are the key characteristics and strategic insights extracted from the data:

+1. High Overall Conversion Efficiency
+The conversion funnel demonstrates a remarkably high "stickiness" from the initial landing through to payment.

+Funnel Retention: Out of 652K users who reached the Home page, 300K successfully completed payments.
+This represents a total conversion rate of 46%, which is significantly higher than industry benchmarks for standard e-commerce.

+Low Checkout Abandonment: Notably, there is zero drop-off between the "Checkout" and "Payments" stages (both at 300K).
+This suggests a frictionless payment gateway and high consumer intent once the checkout process begins.

+2. Device-Balanced Engagement
+The traffic and conversion behavior are almost perfectly distributed across Desktop, Mobile, and Tablet users.

+Equal Traffic Share: At the Home page level, each device type contributes approximately 217K–218K users.
+This indicates that your marketing and SEO strategies are effectively reaching users across all platforms equally.

+Consistent Drop-off Patterns: The attrition rate at each stage (Home → Product View → Add to Cart) remains proportional across all devices.
+This suggests a highly responsive UI/UX design that performs consistently regardless of the user's screen size.

+3. Critical Drop-off Point: Product View to Add to Cart While the overall funnel is strong, the most significant "leakage" occurs at the middle of the funnel.

+The Decision Gap: The transition from Product View (500K) to Add to Cart (360K) represents a 28% drop.

+Insight: This is the primary bottleneck.
+Users are interested enough to browse specific items but are hesitating to commit them to their carts.
+This could be due to price comparisons, shipping costs only becoming visible at this stage, or a lack of persuasive "social proof" (reviews/ratings) on the product pages.

+4. Efficient Lower Funnel (Bottom-of-Funnel)
+Once an item is added to the cart, the likelihood of purchase is extremely high.

+Cart-to-Payment Success: 83.3% of users who add items to their cart proceed to payment.
+This indicates that the "Add to Cart" action is a very strong indicator of purchase intent for your audience.

+Actionable Recommendations
+Optimize Product Pages: Since the largest drop-off is between Product View and Add to Cart, focus on A/B testing your product pages.
+Adding "Limited Stock" alerts, clearer value propositions, or "Save for Later" options could help bridge this gap.

+Maintain Multi-Device Parity: Because your users are so evenly split, any future feature updates must be "Mobile-First" and "Desktop-Robust" simultaneously.
+Avoid optimizing for one at the expense of the other.

+Investigate the 100% Checkout-to-Payment Rate: While this is a positive sign, it’s worth double-checking the data logging to ensure that "Checkout" and "Payment" are truly distinct events, as a 100% completion rate is exceptionally rare and may suggest a very streamlined (or combined) one-click checkout process.

 ## 🛠️Tech stack
 1. SQL